dpausp/ansible-playbook-mediatum/README.md

     ansible-playbook -i hosts -e 'group=mediatum_new' site.yml -K

 You can add -vvvv to the command line to see more information if something wents wrong.
 SSH problems are the most common cause.

+After installation is completed, mediaTUM is running on Port 8081 (HTTP only).
+You can login with _Administrator_ as username and _xadmin1_ as password.